FelthamLaboratory/E3-ome/README.md

 E3 ligases represent a large and diverse class of proteins with emerging importance as therapeutic targets.
 However, the landscape of E3 ligases remains fragmented across datasets and classifications.

-E3-ome provides a unified, gene-centric resource to support systematic exploration and discovery in this space.
+The E3-ome provides a unified, gene-centric resource to support systematic exploration and discovery in this space.

 ![E3-ome app](docs/E3-ome.jpg)